Skip to main content

 WHAT IS THE BTS COMEBACK LIVE ARIRANG?

-It is a free performance by BTS, held at the historical Gwanghwamun Square in Seoul, South Korea.
-The event is happening on Mar 21 – a day after the release of the Arirang album.
+It was a free performance by BTS, held at the historical Gwanghwamun Square in Seoul, South Korea.
+The event happened on Mar 21 – a day after the release of the Arirang album.

 READ NEXT: